Splines/raspi-captive-portal/README.md

 You probably want to use this repo in one of these ways:

 - As a starting point for your own project using an access point and/or captive portal.
 See the installation instructions in this case.
+Check out my [medium post](https://dominicplein.medium.com/captive-portal-access-point-on-the-raspberry-pi-easy-setup-28a9bf72e998) to get some ideas for a project.
 - As a resource to get inspired by and to consult if you are stuck.
 The code contains links to other useful resources like package documentations, stack overflow questions etc.

 ## Setup